rhiot/gitbook/tooling/cmd.md

     bash <(curl -sL https://goo.gl/z7RPEv)

-In order to display all avilable commands with their options, execute the `rhiot` command with `--help` or `-h` option:
+In order to display all available commands with their options, execute the `rhiot` command with `--help` or `-h` option:

     rhiot --help

 Rhiot command line assumes that there is Docker server running on your local machine.
 An actual commands execution is delegated by Docker client to the Rhiot Docker image.
 If Docker is not installed (or is installed in a version lower than a minimal version supported), Rhiot cmd will automatically install or upgrade Docker.

 ## shell-start